tag-nav/wolf_vision/README.md

 !
 Please notice that we are detailing two installation procedures below.
 If you are familiar with `ROS` and more especially the [`catkin_tools`](https://catkin-tools.readthedocs.io/en/latest/index.html) package then you may jump directly to the 'Using the `catkin_tools` package' section.

 #### CMake
 Building tool used by Wolf and by some of its dependencies.
-In order to install *cmake*, please follow the instructions at [cmake site](https://cmake.org/install/)
+In order to install *cmake* please follow the instructions at [cmake site](https://cmake.org/install/)

 #### Autoreconf